 If you’re hosting Easter this year — or even just attending as a guest — and you want to wow everyone with your baking skills, try making Easter bread.
 As pretty to look at as it is tasty to eat, this braided loaf is perfect for a holiday brunch or a sweet treat after dinner.

 Braided, sprinkled, and dotted with colorful Easter eggs, making this delightful sweet bread is easier than you think.
-You just need a stand mixer with a dough hook attachment.
+You just need a .
 A tradition in both Italian and Greek cultures, here’s how to bake the best Easter bread you’ve ever tasted.
 It certainly deserves to be a regular part of your family’s Easter festivities.

 Easter bread is made from sweetened, yeasted dough.
-To make it holiday-ready, top the braided bread wreaths with boiled and colored Easter eggs before baking.
-For an extra festive touch, add colored sprinkles before baking and maybe even an icing glaze after it has cooled.
+To make it a holiday-ready treat, top the braided bread wreaths with boiled and colored Easter eggs before baking.
+For an extra festive touch, add colored sprinkles before baking and maybe even an icing glaze after it cools.

 Easter bread is highly symbolic, referencing some key elements of Christianity.
 The wreath shape resembles the crown of thorns worn by Jesus at his crucifixion, while the three braids signify the Holy Trinity: the Father, the Son, and the Holy Spirit.

 Easter bread is often served as a part of an Easter breakfast or brunch buffet.
 However, having this beautiful and tasty bread on the dining room table adds a decorative, and edible, element to the meal.